 Recent Highlights

-The Love Ain’t Real music video is selected for screening by the 2024 Philadelphia Unnamed Film Festival, and named as a finalist for best direction of a music video at the 2024 Lonely Wolf Film Festival
+• Love Ain’t Real music video selected for screening at the Philadelphia Unnamed Film Festival, and as finalist for Best Direction of a Music Video at Lonely Wolf Film Festival

-Live from The Castle series - an acoustic retelling of Charlotte’s latest album, Wild Child.
-Learn more about the album.
+• Released Live from The Castle, an acoustic reinterpretation of Wild Child.

 Music Videos